matcodes/opinionated-meteor-application-template/README.md

 ```

 This strategy is not ideal for all application scenarios, but for those just starting to get comfortable with importing in Javascript, it should reduce confusion and import-related bugs.

+### Dynamic imports
+This system now implements and encourages use of Meteor 1.5 Dynamic imports to speed up application load time.
+This optimization feature will be most beneficial for larger applications to reduce application load time.
+Make careful decisions when to use dynamic imports which include cases where:

+  * certain routes are rarely used
+  * expensive UI components
+  * big npm libraries
+  * language internationalization packs.

+In Chrome developer tools, inspect the Network tab and order by size to analyze which modules are the largest and which modules should be split off as known as 'code splitting'.
+Another good tool is using a package called 'bundle-visualizer'.
+Run locally using flag '--production'.
+Remember to remove this package before deploying.

+It should be noted, the system is also using a Flow Router extras packaged called 'ostrio:flow-router-extra', which replaces kadira:flow-router, arillo:flow-router-helpers & zimme:active-route.
+It extends Flow Router also allows for dynamic imports in the 'waitOn' hook inside route definitions.
+This makes it really easy to use dynamic imports on specific routes.

 ### Naming conventions